kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 #### Multiclass

-TP / FP / FN / TN metrics are computed a little differently in **multiclass** classification tasks.
+TP / FP / FN / TN metrics are computed a little differently in a **multiclass** classification workflow.

-For multiclass classification tasks, these four metrics are defined **per class**.
+For a multiclass classification workflow, these four metrics are defined **per class**.
 This technique, also known as **one-vs-rest** (OvR), essentially evaluates each class as a binary classification problem.

 Consider a classification problem where a given image belongs to either the `Airplane`, `Boat`, or `Car` class.
 Each of